 Reflection: At church people often give each other a hug as a sign of peace.
-If you are able (depending on current restrictions) give each other a massive hug.
+You could give each other a massive hug.

 3. Easter 'Hope is...'
 Photo Challenge

 "Let us hold unswervingly to the hope we profess, for he who promised is faithful."
 Hebrews 10: 23